Asfetaw/Diabetescapstone/README.md

 ## env

-This directory contain a separate enviroment of this project.
+This directory contain a separate enviroment for this project.

 env--
             | <br>